aws-solutions-library-samples/osml-tile-server/README.md

 ### Documentation

+* **APIs**: You can find API documentation for the OSML Tile Server hosted on our [GitHub project page](https://aws-solutions-library-samples.github.io/osml-tile-server/).
+Keep in mind that the `Try it out` button functionality does not work in Github project page.
-* **APIs**: You can find API documentation by booting up the Tile Server locally by visiting http://0.0.0.0:8080/latest/docs or http://0.0.0.0:8080/latest/redoc for a nice UI API documentation
+  * Alternatively, if you are working from the source code running docker build, you can find the latest API documentation by booting up the Tile Server by visiting http://0.0.0.0:8080/latest/docs or http://0.0.0.0:8080/latest/redoc.
+With this approach, you can use `Try it out` functionality.

 ### Prerequisites